 87. We reaffirm that full and equal access to quality education at all levels is an essential condition for achieving sustainable development and the importance of local, national, regional and international efforts in this regard.

-a) Provide high quality education, and training for youth and girls with a focus on the most vulnerable, in particular persons with disabilities, including in creative, cultural and environment related fields, so that all people have the necessary skills and can take advantage of employment opportunities to lead productive lives.
+(a) To provide high-quality education and training for youth and girls with a focus on the most vulnerable, in particular persons with disabilities, including in creative, cultural and environment-related fields, so that all people have the necessary skills and can take advantage of employment opportunities to lead productive lives;

-b) Ensure education contributes to further building peace and promoting social inclusion.
+(b) To ensure that education contributes to further building peace and promoting social inclusion;

-c) Increase investment in education, training and skills development for all, including vocational training, as well as to improve access to formal and non-formal education including entrepreneurial skills including through formal and non-formal means such as the use of distance teaching and the development of SIDS-appropriate training approaches.
+(c) To increase their investment in education, training and skills development for all, including vocational training, and to improve their access to formal and non-formal education, including to gain entrepreneurial skills, through both formal and non-formal means, such as the use of distance teaching and the development of training approaches appropriate for small island developing States.

-90. We recognize that overall SIDS have extraordinary marine and terrestrial biodiversity, and in many cases this is fundamental to their livelihoods and identity.
-Noting that this valuable biodiversity and the ecosystem services it provides are at grave risk, we strongly support SIDS efforts to:
+90. We recognize that, overall, small island developing States have extraordinary marine and terrestrial biodiversity that in many cases is fundamental to their livelihoods and identity.
+Noting that this valuable biodiversity and the ecosystem services it provides are at grave risk, we strongly support the efforts of small island developing States:

-a) Conserve biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilization of genetic resources.
+(a) To conserve biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilization of genetic resources;

-b) Export organic, natural, sustainably produced and locally grown products.
+(b) To export organic, natural, sustainably produced and locally grown products;